tb59427/StefFly-Rotary-Mouse/README.md

 In case move movements are active and M is pressed, mouse mode is suspended.
 I.e. normal "menu moves" apply while in the menu.
 Pressing "X" will restore mouse mode.

-A simple (and I believe insufficient) mouse acceleration logic has been added to allow for faster mouse movements based on Rotary Knob speed.
-This needs improvement and possibly a state machine instead of my simple logic (see function `calculateAcceleration` for details.
+A simple linear mouse acceleration logic has been added to allow for faster mouse movements based on Rotary Knob speed.
+It is based on a simple linear function defined by the min time/max move and max time/min move points on a simple linear graph (see function `calculateAcceleration` for details.

 Cleanup covers mostly code fragments oviously left over from some previous versions of the file(s) and compression of the main if-then-else logic around mouse active in the main loop.
+Still some cleanup to do.

 Use at your own risk.